kevinpz/az-enable-encryptionathost-after-ade/README.md

 ---> Removing the SAS token for the old disk
 ---> Removing the SAS token for the new disk
---> Removing the old data disk vm-test-encryption_DataDisk_0 --> Updating the VM config
---> Attaching the new data disk vm-test-encryption_DataDisk_0_noade --> Updating the VM config
---> Duplicating the data disk vm-test-encryption_DataDisk_1
+--> Removing the old data disk vm-test-encryption_DataDisk_0 --> Attaching the new data disk vm-test-encryption_DataDisk_0_noade --> Duplicating the data disk vm-test-encryption_DataDisk_1
 ---> Getting the VM old disk informations
 ---> Creating the new disk config